florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-24-azure-function-python-ml-part-4.markdown

 # Azure Function deployment slot
 A [deployment slot](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots?tabs=azure-portal) is an independent live application with a dedicated endpoint and lifecycle hosted on an Azure Function.
 The default deployment slot is transparent: we use it to host the application.
 Deployment slots on the same Azure Function can swap, enabling the blue-green deployment feature.

-> The current [consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/consumption-plan) limits the number of deployment to two but [Prenium](https://learn.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) and [Dedicated](https://learn.microsoft.com/en-us/azure/azure-functions/dedicated-plan) allow more.
+> The current [consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/consumption-plan) limits the number of deployment slots to two, but [Prenium](https://learn.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal) and [Dedicated](https://learn.microsoft.com/en-us/azure/azure-functions/dedicated-plan) allow more.

 ## Adding a slot
 Slots are in the "Deployment slots" panel of Azure Function.
 Initially, only the "Production" slot is present.
 Add a new slot by clicking "Add slot", name it **staging**, and confirm.
 Two slots are now present, but [the new slot](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots?tabs=portal) is empty and we need to push an application as we did on the production slot.